 - Provides an honest exchange of information;

-- Will provide you with legal, financial and emotional support to assist you while going through the various aspects of a divorce;
+- Provides you with the legal, financial and emotional support to assist you while going through the various aspects of a divorce;

-- Allows you to retain decision making control over your family and your divorce.
-You and your spouse, not a judge, will decide your outcome;
+- Allows you to retain decision making control over your family and your domestic relations proceeding.
+This means that your spouse and you, not a judge, will decide your outcome;

 - Focuses on meeting everyone’s needs rather than creating a “winner” and a “loser”;

-- Creates a problem-solving approach that addresses the issues of both spouses and their children;
+- Creates a problem-solving approach that addresses the issues of both spouses / parents and their children;

 - Encourages mutual respect and helps establish and maintain a healthy co-parenting relationship with your spouse;